DeviCatOutlet/devicatoutlet.github.io/README.md

 * Character page has hearts on only one side of its headingish lines.
 Should they receive trailing hearts as well, for consistency?
 Would also mean they can be done with the {: .hearts} marker instead of the long-winded image directives.
+* Gratitude Board is the only page that has sparkles bracketing a heading.
+Every other page uses hearts.
+Does it want to use hearts too?
+Or will sparkles be potentially used elsewhere, making it worth having a directive to add them?